Mojallizadeh/HoistingToolbox/README.md

 If you use this toolbox please cite the following report:

 Mohammad Rasool Mojallizadeh, Bernard Brogliato, Christophe Prieur.
 Comparison of Control Methods for 2D Industrial Cranes.
-2022.
+IEEE CCTA 2022, Trieste, Italy 2022.

 Copyright 2022 INRIA.